 Lake trout, or gray trout as many call them, aren't trout at all!
 Actually, lake trout are members of the char family and like all chars, they require exceptionally cold and pollution-free waters.
 Fortunately, Algoma Country has no shortage of world-class lake trout fisheries.

-Because lakers favor water colder than 50° they are often found on or near bottom in deep water.
-Deep water fish are easy to find with the help of sonar and nothing catches more lake trout than a classic fishing set up known as the attractor rig.
+Because lakers favour water colder than 50° they are often found on or near the bottom of deep water.
+Deepwater fish are easy to find with the help of sonar and nothing catches more lake trout than the classic fishing setup known as the attractor rig.

 WHAT ARE ATTRACTORS?

 The term "trolling attractors" is a generic way of organizing a host of trolling hardware designed to get the attention of trout and other species.
 Some of the common attractors in use to target lake trout include "dodgers", "lake trolls or cowbells" and "fish flash".
 All of these attractors come in various sizes and of course colour options.
 No single trout attractor is the "go-to" answer every day on the water and most good trout fishermen carry a selection of all three on board with them.